BEAST2-Dev/hmc/_pages/hmc/NewickTree/adjustTipHeights.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Newick Tree adjust Tip Heights
+title: BEAST 2 Help Me Choose Newick tree -- adjust tip heights
 tags: []
 ---

-## Newick Tree adjust Tip Heights
+## Newick tree -- adjust tip heights

-flag to indicate if tipHeights shall be adjusted when date traits missing.
-Default=true.
+Flag to indicate if tip heights shall be adjusted when date traits missing.
+This results in ultrametric trees, even if no branch lengths are specified.